mhaseebtariq/data-scientist-demystified/README.md

-Doctor does "treatment"
+Doctor does "treatment"<br>
-Teacher does "teaching"
+Teacher does "teaching"<br>
-Constructor does "construction"
+Constructor does "construction"<br>
-Marketeer does "marketing"
+Marketeer does "marketing"<br>
-And the politician does "nothing nothing nothing"
+And the politician does "nothing nothing nothing"<br>
-But there's one job (title)
+But there's one job (title)<br>
-That no one knows
+That no one knows<br>
-What does the data scientist do?
+What does the data scientist do?<br>
-Ring-ding-ding-ding-dingeringeding!
+Ring-ding-ding-ding-dingeringeding!<br>
-Gering-AI???-ding-Analytcis???-dingeringeding!
+Gering-AI???-ding-Analytcis???-dingeringeding!<br>
-Gering-Software-Engineering???-ding-ding-dingeringeding!
+Gering-Software-Engineering???-ding-ding-dingeringeding!<br>
-What the data scientist do?
+What the data scientist do?<br>
-Wa-pa-pa-pa-pa-pa-pow!
+Wa-pa-pa-pa-pa-pa-pow!<br>
-Wa-Databases???-pa-pa-pa-pa-pow!
+Wa-Databases???-pa-pa-pa-pa-pow!<br>
-Wa-pa-pa-pa-Research???-pa-pow!
+Wa-pa-pa-pa-Research???-pa-pow!<br>
-What the data scientist do?
+What the data scientist do?<br>

 Short(est) answer: A data scientist does "models".
 Of course, to answer this centuries old (the title was coined in 2008) question, we need more explanation.